11 Best Lakes in Dallas

 White Rock Lake is arguably the most popular lake near the city.
-Situated 5.5-miles northwest of downtown, denizens of Dallas flock to the water on weekends and throughout the week.
+It's situated 5.5 miles northwest of downtown, and denizens of Dallas flock to the water on weekends and throughout the week.
 It's a popular place to visit for nature walks and taking a break from the city.

 A 9.3-mile paved trail circles the 1,000-plus acre lake.
 Numerous natural and cultural attractions offer points of diversion along the path.
 The Dallas Arboretum is on the southeast shore, and a boathouse and boat launch sit on the opposite shore.
 Other lakeside interests include piers, picnic areas, and a popular dog park.

 This 8,000-acre lake is just over 20 miles northwest of downtown Dallas, not far from the DFW International Airport.
 It's a popular spot for all types of water-based activities.
 Jet Skis, powerboats, pontoon boats, and fishing rigs all make waves across the water.
 Other forms of flotation like stand up paddleboards and kayaks are also popular.